-Having reviewed the record, the Panel finds the Respondent's registration and use of the disputed domain name constitutes bad faith under the Policy.
+In the present case, the Panel notes that the Respondent's registration and use of the disputed domain name constitutes bad faith under the Policy.

 The Panel considers that the record of this case reflects that the Respondent has intentionally attempted to attract, for commercial gain, Internet users to its website or other on-line locations, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of the Respondent's website or location or of a product or service on the Respondent's website or location.
 Paragraph 4(b)(iv) of the Policy, and WIPO Overview 3.0, section 3.1.4.